idelfonsog2/idelfonsog2.github.io/README.md

 I have been developing [Swift](https://www.swift.org) lambda intending to work with it more.
 I did this using the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html).
 I suggest readers get started with [Fabian's tutorial](https://fabianfett.dev/swift-on-aws-lambda-creating-your-first-http-endpoint).
 Then, progressively jump to GitHub's discussions.
 Lastly, there is the [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) and how to work with AWS CDK.

-Here are some things I can clarify that could block any newcomers:
+I'll showcase parts of the code where things can be more clear:

 ### Part I: Developing